Cheluvina Chittara: Reception

 A critic from Sify wrote that "Brilliant director S. Narayan seems to have lost his magic touch, as his latest film Cheluvina Chittara, a remake of that brilliant Tamil film Kadhal is unimpressive and lacks nativity".
 A critic from Rediff.com wrote that "Cheluvina Chiththaara will certainly work for the family audience as it is clean and natural, but its success will depend on how the audience accepts the last few reels of the film".

 Box-office

 It completed 175 days and grossed an approximately ₹30 crore.
-After the success of this film, Ganesh earned the moniker 'Golden Star'.